-The third theme describes TQM practices related to the evaluation of the pesantren management-based curriculum at Ma'had Darullughah Wadda'awah Pasuruan.
-The findings reveal that there are weaknesses, strengths, and important aspects in the practice of TQM in this pesantren educational institution.
-It was revealed that participants were the main force in determining whether or not TQM practices were implemented well.
-Participants are able to carry out curriculum management quite well in improving the quality of education, both for determining education policies in general and for curriculum decision making.
-The weakness of the practice of TQM at Ma'had Darullughah Wadda'awah Pasuruan is the lack of stakeholder participation to monitor the implementation process and evaluate the results of the programs that have been carried out in order to achieve the expected goals of the educational institution.
-Therefore, at the end of each semester, evaluation is carried out by the entire organizational structure in the pesantren.
+The third theme describes TQM practices related to the evaluation of the pesantren management-based curriculum at Ma’had Darullughah Wadda’awah Pasuruan.
+The findings reveal that there are weaknesses, strengths, and important aspects in the practice of TQM in this educational institution.
+Results evidenced that participants were the main force in determining whether TQM practices were implemented well.
+Participants could carry out curriculum management fairly well in improving the quality of education, both for determining education policies in general and for curriculum decision-making.
+The weakness of the practice of TQM at this educational institution is the lack of stakeholder participation in monitoring the implementation process and evaluating the results of the programs that have been carried out to achieve the expected goals of the educational institution.
+Therefore, at the end of each semester, evaluation is carried out by various personnel in this organization.
 In addition, evaluation is used as a reference for planning the next curriculum.
-There are three main aspects that the researchers found as improvements including: (1) continuous improvement of the quality of curriculum management by prioritizing the integration of all elements in educational institutions; (2) determine the quality standards of curriculum management in a cooperative, comprehensive, systemic and systematic manner in order to realize the achievement of curriculum objectives; (3) maintain the relationship between students, teachers/staff, and leaders by placing educators in teaching through the supervision of the leaders of Islamic boarding schools, including: how to order educators to enter the classroom, and how to apply them in the learning process.
+There are three main aspects that the researchers found as improvements, namely (1) continuous improvement of the quality of curriculum management by prioritizing the integration of all elements in educational institutions; (2) determination of the quality standards of curriculum management in a cooperative, comprehensive, systemic, and systematic manner to realize the achievement of curriculum objectives; (3) maintenance of the relationship between students, educators, and leaders by placing educators in teaching through the supervision of the leaders of Islamic boarding schools, including how to order educators to enter the classroom, and how to apply them in the learning process.
 If under supervision there are educators who are still less than optimal in teaching, then the leadership of the Islamic boarding school will reflect.

 In addition, educators are also assessed through their performance by the head of the pesantren.
-There is also an assessment of educators that is carried out every time to assess teaching educators, their attitudes, and so on.
+They are assessed in regard to their attitudes and other qualities.
 However, those who judge not only students but also parents of students, fellow educators, heads of Islamic boarding schools, and parents through the input they provide.
 Parents judge educators based on the child's report, whether the educator is corrected or not, if it is not corrected or there is no follow-up, it means the educator is not good.
 If there are educators who are not good at implementing learning, they will receive a letter of warning to make improvements in all matters.
-Evaluation of the curriculum is also assessed by the community through committees, community organizations, and community leaders.
-The form of the assessment will be implemented with data on the time of admission of new students.
+Curriculum is also evaluated by the community through committees, community organizations, and community leaders.
+This form of assessment is implemented with data on the time of admission of new students.
 In addition, there is an unscheduled evaluation of external supervisors.
-Data five describes supervisor evaluation practices.
+Data (5) describes supervisor evaluation practices: